Frequently Asked Questions (FAQ)

 Does it do interpoint embossing?

-Yes, if your embosser supports interpoint embossing, it can emboss interpoint using BrailleBlaster.
-Interpoint can be set by going to Settings > Page Properties and setting the value for interpoint from "No" to "Yes".
+Yes, if your embosser supports interpoint embossing, it can emboss interpoint using BrailleBlaster. [insert link to document here]

 Does it do double-spaced braille?